kevinelliott/awesome-tezos/README.md

 ### Contributing

-If you find this resource useful, consider sponsoring me or sendinga donation to **zanoryt.tez**.
+If you find this resource useful, consider sponsoring me or sendinga donation to **awesome-tezos.tez**.
 All donations will go towards growing and grooming this collection so that we can continue to help the Tezos community flourish.

 ## Awesome Tezos
 - Block Explorers